 The Office of Community Standards will automatically notify the Office of the University Registrar about your suspension.
 The Office of the University Registrar will discontinue your student status for the quarter(s) of suspension, which will terminate your student services and privileges.
 Except as provided below regarding Cardinal Care, students who are suspended are not eligible to utilize any university services during their quarter(s) of suspension, nor are they allowed to transfer in units taken elsewhere during the suspension.

 - Contact your academic advisor about your upcoming suspension.
-If you are undeclared, please contact your UAR advisor.
+If you are undeclared, please contact Academic Advising.
 If you have declared, please contact your departmental advisor.

 - International students should contact the Bechtel International Center regarding their F1/J1 visa status concerns.